-Served either as two single-layer cakes or as a layer cake with dairy-free frosting of your choice, this bright dessert screams of celebration.
+Served either as two single-layer cakes or as a layer cake with a dairy-free frosting of your choice, this bright dessert screams of celebration.

 Gather the ingredients.
 Preheat the oven to 325 F.